MartinFk/ReMa/TRAC-IK package/baxter_sim_kinematics/README.txt.txt

 2) Download this ROS package
 3) Copy the package into your Baxter workspace
 4) Rebuild your workspace
-5) Now, you can use IK-Fast on your Baxter robot
+5) Now, you can use TRAC-IK on your Baxter robot